-Dr. Cleary joined the UT School of Architecture faculty in 1995.
-Previously, he taught in the Department of Architecture at Carnegie Mellon University.
-He is an honorary fellow in the Department of Art History at the University of Wisconsin-Madison and is a community associate of the UW-Madison Center for Culture, History, and Environment.
+Professor Richard Cleary taught in the School of Architecture from 1995 until his retirement in 2019.
+He received the University of Texas System Regents’ Outstanding Teaching Award in 2011.
+Before his appointment in Austin, he taught in the Department of Architecture at Carnegie Mellon University.
+Professor Cleary currently resides in Wisconsin.
+He is an honorary fellow in the Department of Art History at the University of Wisconsin-Madison and a community associate of the UW-Madison Center for Culture, History, and Environment.

-His research interests are multifold.
-He has published articles on spatial thinking in sports, eighteenth-century French architecture, Roman Catholic churches in antebellum Texas, and Frank Lloyd Wright.
-His books include The Place Royale and Urban Design in the Ancien Régime (Cambridge University Press, 1999), a study of the politics of urban design in France during the 17th and 18th centuries; Merchant Prince and Master Builder: Edgar J. Kaufmann and Frank Lloyd Wright (Carnegie Museum of Art and University of Washington Press, 1999), which examines the building of Fallingwater and a dozen unrealized projects, including a monumental civic center for Pittsburgh; and Bridges, a volume in the Norton/Library of Congress Visual Sourcebooks in Architecture, Design & Engineering (W. W. Norton and Library of Congress, 2007).
-He is co-author with Lawrence Speck of The University of Texas at Austin: The Campus Guide (Princeton Architectural Press, 2011), an architectural history of the main campus, and editor of Traces and Trajectories: The University of Texas School of Architecture at 100 (UT School of Architecture, 2010), a collection of essays and design work marking the School’s centennial.
+His varied research interests have led to articles and book chapters on spatial practices in sports, 18th-century French architecture, Roman Catholic churches in antebellum Texas, and Frank Lloyd Wright.
+His books include The Place Royale and Urban Design in the Ancien Régime (1999), Merchant Prince and Master Builder: Edgar J. Kaufmann and Frank Lloyd Wright (1999), Bridges (2007), and, co-authored with Lawrence Speck, The University of Texas at Austin: The Campus Guide (2011).
+He edited Traces and Trajectories: The University of Texas School of Architecture at 100 (2010).

-Before his career in architectural history, Dr. Cleary studied technical theater and worked with a number of dance and opera companies including the Stuttgart Ballet, the Pennsylvania Ballet, the Twyla Tharp Dance Company, and the Opera Company of Boston.
-This experience formed the basis for his ongoing interest in the relationships among dance, music, and architecture.
+Before his career in architectural history, Professor Cleary studied technical theater and worked with in lighting design with dance and opera companies.
+This experience formed the basis for his ongoing interest in relationships among dance, music, architecture, and spatial practices in sports.

 - B.A., University of Wisconsin-Madison, 1975